(Japan 1823 – 1880)

 a - right image - female with mountain in background; 35 x 24.7 cm

 b - centre image - seated female with flowers; 35 x 24.8 cm

 c - left image - male; 35 x 24.7 cm

 KUNISADA II (Toyokuni IV) was a pupil of KUNISADA I, and married his master's daughter in 1852.
 Around the time he changed his 'gô' from Kunisama to names such as Kunisada II, Ichijusai, Baichôrô, then Toyokuni in the early 1870s.
 He produced many characters of the so-called 'decadent' period of late 'ukiyo-e'.

-Asian Art Dept.
+Asian Art Department, AGNSW.

-Gary Hickey, Genji - the world of the Shining Prince, Sydney, 2008, 36 (colour illus.), 50-51 (colour illus.). fig. 16.
+Gary Hickey, Genji - the world of the Shining Prince, 'Genji in the 'Floating World' ', pgs.
+30-41., Sydney, 2008, 36 (colour illus.), 50-51 (colour illus.). fig. 16.
 The colour illus. on pages 50-51 is a detail of this work.
 In the exhibition list of works this piece was incorrectly attributed to acc. no 289.2007.4 of the same chapter title.